OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 Deploying token bridge contracts is the first step in creating a bridge between the parent and the Orbit chain.

-The deployment process is the same as orbit chain contracts', where a primary contract facilitates the deployment of core contracts.
+The deployment process is the same as Orbit chain contracts', where a primary contract facilitates the deployment of core contracts.
 The token bridge contracts are deployed on the parent and child chains by `TokenBridgeCreator`. `TokenBridgeCreator` does it in a single transaction using the [ Retryable Tickets protocol ](/arbos/l1-to-l2-messaging#retryable-ticketsO).

 Orbit SDK provides an API that automates the deployment by interacting with the `TokenBridgeCreator` contract.
 The API is `createTokenBridgePrepareTransactionRequest`, which processes the necessary inputs and generates a transaction request tailored for token bridge deployment.